Restoring (Protecting) River Banks

 For recent changes to this guidance, please see the bottom of the page.

-This item will reduce the input of fine sediments to the river, increase bank stability during flooding and have biodiversity benefits from natural habitat creation.
+This item will reduce the input of fine sediments to the river, increase bank stability during flooding and can provide biodiversity benefits through the creation of natural habitats.

-The plan must also detail the length of bank you propose to restore and the materials you propose to use.
+The plan must detail the proposed length of bank to be restored and the materials.

 You must protect the river bank(s) using at least one of the following: